- Viewing Profile: Reputation: Hiroshx1

 Tier 5 - Survival

-Again this tier requires you to decide what is best and you need to judge what to take yourself.
+This tier requires you to decide what is best in your current situation and you need to judge what to take yourself.
+Good luck!

 Tier 6 - Damage